CAR T-cell Therapy for Non-Hodgkin Lymphoma

 The trial protocol does not specify if you need to stop your current medications, but ongoing treatment with chronic immunosuppressants or systemic anti-cancer therapy is not allowed.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the treatment CD79b-19 CAR T cells for Non-Hodgkin Lymphoma?
+What evidence suggests that CD79b-19 CAR T cells might be an effective treatment for Non-Hodgkin Lymphoma?

 Matthew Frigault, MD